-Slumping into a leather-backed wooden chair, I propped my chin on my right fist and gazed out the window to take in the sights outside.
-Beyond the fair streams, across Union Street, stood a painstakingly colorful row of Victorian and trowelled over storefronts bearing stylish clothes the likes of KoKo’s, BiBi’s, Lobos’ and NoNo’s—anything less chic having been fashion zoned out of existence long ago.
-Behind them, balconied backsides of pastel apartment buildings stacked uphill to Pacific Heights like cereal boxes in a Safeway display.
+Slumping into the leather-backed wooden chair, I propped my chin on my right fist and gazed out the window to take in the sights outside.
+Beyond the fair flow, across Union Street, stood a painstakingly colorful row of Victorian and trowelled over storefronts bearing stylish clothes the likes of KoKo’s, BiBi’s, Lobos’ and NoNo’s—anything less chic having been fashion zoned out of existence by now.
+Behind them, balconied backsides of pastel apartment buildings stacked uphill to Pacific Heights like cereal boxes in a supermarket display.

 “Well, where to begin,” she replied, looking back down toward me, locking in.
 “Kenneth, I’m seeing you as someone who’s been running—a dybbuk slinking away, way too long for his own good.”

-“Hey, running’s good exercise,” I nodded, picking up on a couple of guys rolling from leather dice cups, tossing back Heineken draughts and mustard pretzels at the bar.
-“Everybody’s into it, check out all the Nikes and Etonics out there…”
+“Hey, running’s good exercise,” I nodded, picking up on a couple of guys rolling from rawhide dice cups, tossing back Heineken draughts and mustard pretzels at the bar.
+“Everybody’s into it, check out all the Nikes out there…”

 “That’s not what I mean,” she muffled, glancing about the bubbly, party-hardy barroom, so as not to draw undue attention our way.
 “All I’ve been hearing from you is how it was where you were.
 You had a good thing in Boulder and you left.
 You had a good thing in Chicago and you left.
-You had a great thing here and you low-tailed it out…”
+You had a great thing starting here and you low-tailed it out like an alley rat…”

 “Come on, Syd, what are you driving at?
 I’m here, ’cause, you know, we’re here…”

 I inhaled deeply of the vigor and exhilaration.
 How brilliant the scene’s colors and pageantry amid the sparkle of creativity, inside and out—the meaty charbroiled contrails and tanned, shapely celebrants: This was California, this was more like it!
 The 360-degree gratisfaction, no frostbitten limbed frustration, no grimy brown brick despair.
 Everybody from virtually everywhere I had even considered somewhere was here.
-All things considered, it was intoxicating even without the bar tab—I’d cut and run, beat the rusty Midwest rap and finally, brilliantly arrived.
-No more hacking to death, staring out scummy skyscraper windows, daydreaming of the dawn.
-I resolved it was sunrise, a killer new day, all blue skies, goodie boxes and pony rides—feelin’ kinda cocky not dorky now, checking it out!
+All things considered, it was intoxicating even without the bar tab.
+I’d cut my losses, beat the rusty Midwest rap and finally, brilliantly arrived.
+I resolved it was sunrise, a killer new day, all blue skies, goodie boxes and pony rides—even feelin’ kinda cocky not dorky, and yet…

 “Our plans, Syd.
-That talk in your living room that time…combine and conquer, remember?”
-Either she was coying it, or this whole conversation was passing by like those Golden Gate Park commandos with the roller blades grafted on good and tight.
+That talk in your living room and Sausalito that time…combine and conquer, remember?”
+Either she was coying it, or this whole conversation was passing by like those Golden Gate Park commandos with the roller blades strapped on good and tight.